A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: System Description

-$\bullet$ During time step 2: \begin{enumerate} \item The initial configuration sees two stored pairs in $AB$ which were not employed in the last time step ($q_{AB}(2) = 2$) and the freshly swapped one in $AC$ ($q_{AC}(2) = 1$); \item Throughout the time step, one pair was lost across $AB$ ($\ell_{AB}(2) = 1$) and one generated across $CD$.
+$\bullet$ During time step 2: \begin{enumerate} \item The initial configuration (fig.\ref{fig_simexample}, $2a$) sees two stored pairs in $AB$ which were not employed in the last time step ($q_{AB}(2) = 2$) and the freshly swapped one in $AC$ ($q_{AC}(2) = 1$); \item At the end of the time step (fig.\ref{fig_simexample}, $2b$), one pair was lost across $AB$ ($\ell_{AB}(2) = 1$) and one generated across $CD$.
 The scheduler may now decide $r_{A[C]D}(2) = 1$ to move to $AD$ or store the pairs for future use. \end{enumerate}

 To categorize transitions in terms of their net effect on queues, we say that a given transition $i[j]k$ is \textit{incoming} for queue $(i,k)$, because it adds pairs to it, and \textit{outgoing} for queues $(i,j)$ and $(j,k)$, because it takes pairs from them.
 A queue's evolution can therefore be summarized as follows, i.t.\@ and o.t.\@ being shortcuts for incoming and outgoing transitions: